Uptown Theater (Philadelphia): History

 In 1951, the Uptown Theatre was bought by Sam Stiefel, who also owned Washington's Howard Theatre and Baltimore's Royal Theatre.
 The theatre became part of the "chitlin circuit," hosting live music shows that were primarily rhythm and blues, soul, and gospel directed towards an African American audience.
 The performances at the Uptown Theater came to rival those at Harlem's Apollo Theater.
 In 1957, Georgie Woods of WDAS (AM) fame started to produce shows at the Uptown Theater.
 In 1960, Sid Booker became the manager of the theater and remained so until 1979.
-In 1961, the venue was sold by Bert Stiefel to a large chain corporation, after managing it for only two months following the death of the Stiefel brothers, who owned it for many years.
+In 1961, the venue was sold by Bert Stiefel to a large chain corporation, after managing it for only two months following the death of the Stiefel brothers.